ApolloFoundation/Apollo/unit-test-Docker-Image/README.md

 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04-ru

-#### 1. See prepared 'Dockerfile' script

-#### 2. Run console commands
+#### 1. Run console commands to build custom Apollo mariadb docker image

-2.1 Download initial image.
-It we'll use as a base for a custom image and container :

-$ docker pull mariadb:10.5.5
+1.1 Go to sub folder to build new image :

+$ cd unit-test-Docker-Image

-2.2 Build a new image 'mariadb:10.5' by running script 'Dockerfile' in the current folder :
+1.2 Build a new image named 'mariadb:10.5' by running script 'Dockerfile' in the folder /unit-test-Docker-Image :

 $ docker build -t mariadb:10.5 .

-2.3 CHECKING.
+1.3 CHECKING.
 Start up a new container by using created image 'mariadb:10.5' and give it a name 'apl-mariadb':

 $ docker run -p 3306:3306 \
     --name apl-mariadb \